zguo235/tldr/CLIENT-SPECIFICATION.md

 ### Platform

-Clients MUST default to displaying the page associated with the platform on which the client is running.
+Clients MUST default to displaying the page associated with the platform on which the client is running where possible.
 For example, a client running on _Windows 10_ will default to displaying pages from the `windows` platform.
 Clients MAY provide a user-configurable option to override this behaviour, however.